flon-io/rodzo/README.md

 If a ```describe``` or a ```context``` matches, all the examples in its branch will be run.

-### specifying a set of spec files to run with SPEC=
+### specifying a set of spec files to run with F=

 By default, rodzo is run against a whole ../spec dir.
-The SPECS makefile env variable can be used to declare what spec files to take into account.
+The F makefile env variable can be used to declare what spec files to take into account.

 ```
-$ make spec SPECS="../spec/strings_spec.c ../spec/integers_spec.c"
+$ make spec F=strings_spec.c
 ```

 ### running with Valgrind (vspec)